AlexSWagner/xelabooks-website/XelaBooks ToS.md

 For the purposes of these Terms and Conditions:

-- __Application__ means the software program provided by the Company downloaded by You on any electronic device, named XelaBooks
+- __Application__ means the software program provided by the Company downloaded by You on any electronic device, named Audiobook Buddy
 - __Application Store__ means the digital distribution service operated and developed by Apple Inc. (Apple App Store) or Google Inc. (Google Play Store) in which the Application has been downloaded.
 - __Affiliate__ means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
 - __Account__ means a unique account created for You to access our Service or parts of our Service.
 - __Country__ refers to: Pennsylvania,  United States
-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to XelaBooks.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Audiobook Buddy.

 - __Device__ means any device that can access the Service such as a computer, a cellphone or a digital tablet.